-Have you ever seen a white cloth doll looking like a ghost hanging in the homes and some places in Japan?
-This doll is called Teru Teru Bozu and in this article we will see some curiosities about this bald doll, its song and its origin.
+Have you ever seen a white cloth doll that looks like a ghost hanging in houses and some places in Japan?
+This doll is called Teru Teru Bozu and in this article, we will see some curiosities about this bald doll, its song, and its origin.

-This doll made of cloth is hung on the edge of houses with the hope that the weather will be good the next day.
+This cloth doll is hung at the edge of houses in the hope that the weather will be good the next day.

-In Japan, children are taught from an early age about the wonderful powers of Teru Teru Bozu [てるてるぼうず] literally means something like bright bald head (referring to monks).
+In Japan, children are taught from an early age about the wonderful powers of Teru Teru Bozu [てるてるぼうず] literally means something like bright bald head (a reference to monks).

 Easily constructed from two squares of fabric or cloth, the doll is made in such a way that it represents the bald head of a monk.
 It can also be called teruteru houshi, terere bozu, hiyori bouzo depending on the region.

-It is built while the weather is good, which keeps its head dry and shiny (since it won't get wet).
-It is usually hung in the window wishing for the rain to stop and the weather to remain good.
+It is constructed while the weather is good, which keeps its head dry and shiny (as it wouldn’t get wet).
+It is usually hung in the window wishing for the rain to stop and for the weather to remain good.

 Origin of Teru Teru Bozu

-While the tradition is well-practiced and well-known, many Japanese remain uncertain about the doll's origins.
-It seems that this custom arose in the middle of the Edo Period due to the similarities with origami dolls and names mentioned in the literature.
+While the tradition is well practiced and known, many Japanese people remain unsure about the origins of the doll.
+It seems that this custom emerged in the mid-Edo Period due to similarities with origami dolls and names mentioned in literature.

 The origins of the “talisman” Teru Teru Bozu remain vague.
 Some say that the obscure lyrics at the end of the song refer to a “good weather monk,” who was able to bring good weather with an enchantment.

-However, after promising good time to a feudal gentleman, the sun did not appear as promised and the monk's head was cut as punishment.
-It is said that the head of the monk was wrapped in a cloth and hanging out to stop the rain and bring the sun.
+However, after promising good weather to a feudal lord, the sun did not appear as promised, and the monk’s head was cut off as punishment.
+It is said that the monk’s head was wrapped in a cloth and hung outside to stop the rain and bring the sun.

-The less horrible story suggests that the “talismã” represents a yokai (mountain spirit) called Hiyoribo, who brings good weather and cannot be seen on rainy days. "
+The less horrific story suggests that the “talisman” represents a yokai (mountain spirit) called Hiyoribo, who brings good weather and cannot be seen on rainy days.

-In China, there is a paper doll cut with a sword in hand, a squirrel girl, and the resemblance between her and Teruterubouzu has already been pointed out in Sakakibara Takasu during the Edo period.
+In China, there is a cut paper doll with a sword in hand, a squirrel girl, and the resemblance between her and the Teruterubouzu has already been pointed out in Sakakibara Takasu during the Edo period.

-The Teru Teru Bozu has appeared as a reference in various anime; we have separated some scenes, see if you recognize each anime?
-I remember its appearance in the classic anime Detective Conan.
+Teru Teru Bozu has appeared as a reference in various animes; we have selected some scenes, see if you recognize each anime?
+I remember well its appearance in the classic anime Detective Conan.

 Song Teru Teru Bozu

 There is a classic song that talks a little about this doll.
-Below we will see the lyrics of the song teru teru bozu in Japanese, romanized, its translation and some videos of the song.
-The music is from the year 1921 written by Kagamimura Asahara and composed by Shinpei Nakayama.
+Below we will see the lyrics of the song teru teru bozu in Japanese, romanized, its translation, and some videos of the song.
+The song is from the year 1921 written by Kagamimura Asahara and composed by Shinpei Nakayama.

 てるてるぼうず、てるぼうず